superseriousbusiness/gotosocial/docs/api/throttling.md

 8 cpu = 64 in-process, 512 backlog
 ```

 New requests that overflow the in-process limit are held in the backlog queue, and processed as soon as a spot is freed up (ie., when a currently in-process request is finished).
-Requests that cannot be processed, and cannot fit in the backlog queue will be responded to with http code [503 - Service Unavailable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503), and the `retry-after` header will be set to `30` (seconds), to indicate that the caller should try again later.
+Requests that cannot be processed, and cannot fit in the backlog queue will be responded to with http code [503 - Service Unavailable](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503), and the `Retry-After` header will be set to `30` (seconds), to indicate that the caller should try again later.

 Requests are not held in the backlog queue indefinitely: if requests in the backlog cannot be processed within 30 seconds of being received, they will also receive a code 503 and a 30s retry-after.